harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-chat-application-with-socketio.md

 });
 ```

 We should now still see the chat coming from the client.
-The difference here is that if our client emitted a "message" event to the "chat" namespace.
+The difference here is that our client emitted a "message" event specically to the "chat" namespace.

 ## Wiring up event listeners